YauheniPo/Travel-Services-WEB/README.md

 - marking damaged cars and creating a bill for the clients;
 - fetching info about orders: by service, by user, by period.

-Additional functions:
-- Soon expiring offers are marked as "hot";
-- Clients with more than 3 orders are marked as "vip".

 Project realisation details:
 - MySQL JDBC with connection pool;
 - MVC model;